Course Code: CHC30113

 Note: You can enrol directly into the Diploma of Early Childhood Education and Care (CHC50113) without a certificate-level qualification!
 This Certificate III course is not required.
 Click here to enquire about the child care Diploma course today.

 Australia’s Leading Child Care Course, the Certificate III in Early Childhood Education and Care CHC30113 (Cert III Child Care course) is a nationally-accredited course designed for anyone wanting to gain roles such as:

 The course is offered through Online Learning, the most popular and effective method of course delivery.
 Students are able to complete their training from anywhere in Australia, from remote areas and small towns to major cities like Sydney, Melbourne, Perth, Brisbane or Adelaide.
 Online study allows students to work at their own pace, at times most convenient to them.

 Course Duration: Students have up to 12 months to complete the course from their enrolment date.
 Students can start training at any time throughout the year.

 Australia’s newest Accredited early child care course, the Certificate III in Early Childhood Education and Care – CHC30113 supersedes the older Certificate III in Children’s Services – CHC30712 qualification.

-The Certificate III in Early Childhood Education and Care (CHC30113) is a Australia’s most popular child care course, and a nationally recognised and accredited Australian child care qualification.
+The Certificate III in Early Childhood Education and Care (CHC30113) is Australia’s most popular child care course, and is a nationally recognised and accredited Australian child care qualification.
 It is suitable for anyone wishing to develop their child care skills to and work in childcare roles across Australia.